ostherhuspl/weather-data-pipeline/README.md

 ## ⚙️ How the Automation Works

-- **Data is collected every minute using GitHub Actions** (your computer doesn’t need to be on).
+- Data is collected every minute using GitHub Actions (your computer doesn’t need to be on).
-- Each new reading is appended to the CSV, keeping the dashboard always up to date.
+- Automated commits with updated CSV are now sent to a dedicated data repository.
+- The main project repository only shows development changes, not automated data pushes.
-- `.streamlit/config.toml` ensures the dashboard uses the full page width (wide layout).
+- .streamlit/config.toml ensures the dashboard uses the full page width (wide layout).
 - All source code is versioned and workflows are fully transparent.

 ---